jtebert/gridsim/docs/development.md

 If you just want to use the library, you don't need any of this.

+### Release checklist

+- Verify tests and examples are
+- Check that all documentation is updated
+- Update version number (``__version__`) in `gridsim/__init__.py`
+- Push to master
+- Create release on Github
+  (This will automatically create a new documentation version on Read The Docs and deploy an updated release to PyPi

 ### Build Documentation

 from the `docs` directory, run: